phaserjs/phaser/README.md

 ### Browserify / CJS

 Phaser was never written to be modular.
-Everything exists under one single namespace, and you cannot include 'parts' of it into your builds.
+Everything exists under one single global namespace, and you cannot `require` selected parts of it into your builds.
 It expects 3 global vars to exist in order to work properly: `Phaser`, `PIXI` and `p2`.
-In order to 'require' Phaser from Browserify you'll need to use the following approach:
+The following is one way of doing this:

 ```
 window.PIXI = require('phaser/build/custom/pixi')